qkzk/fm/development.md

     - [ ] variants.
     - [x] ff file
     - [x] ff line

-      - [ ] use tokio to read from a bufreader.
+      - [x] use tokio to read from a bufreader.
 IT should work.
 [SO](https://stackoverflow.com/questions/34611742/how-do-i-read-the-output-of-a-child-process-without-blocking-in-rust)
-      - [ ] move when selected

-    - [ ] ff files (help) : read the file send it to nucleo as a whole
+    - [x] ff files (help) : read the file send it to nucleo as a whole
     - [x] previewing
     - [ ] click on line
     - [ ] BUG: flickering